Study

 Discuss This!
 Discuss This!

-Women in households where both partners work are twice as likely to experience domestic violence compared to households with a single breadwinner, according to a new study.
+Women in households where both partners work are twice as likely to experience domestic violence compared to households with a single breadwinner, according to a study.

 The study, which came out of Sam Houston State University, questioned 300 women in serious relationships (currently or recently) about whether or not they had experienced domestic violence over the previous two years.